 This 250 acre forested area, located in southern Huntington is part of a larger wildlife unit that extends into Starksboro to the west.
-This area has considerable hemlock and mixed northern hardwood forest and conifer mix, however it's generally eastern aspect may limit the CHUs value as deer winter habitat.
-The area contains ledge or talus habitat as well as providing forested riparian wildlife cover for and early succession habitat.
+This area has considerable hemlock and mixed northern hardwood forest conifer mix, however it's generally eastern aspect may limit the CHUs value as deer winter habitat. area contains ledge or talus habitat as well as providing forested riparian for wildlife and early cover succession habitat.
 The CHU contains 148 acres of core wildlife habitat and has a moderate level of horizontal diversity.